Knerten0815/masters-thesis/content/methodology.typ

 Cases where low within-group similarity are combined with high query-to-group similarity also cause a low SQS score.
 These cases would be very rare in practice, though.

-== Benchmark <benchmark>
+== Quantitative Analysis <benchmark>

-To evaluate the validity of Stacked Similarity Maps and the associated similarity metrics, *#text("THREE?", fill: colors.red)* distinct benchmark approaches were implemented.
+To evaluate the validity of Stacked Similarity Maps and the associated similarity metrics, three distinct benchmark approaches were implemented.
 These benchmarks test different aspects of the SSM methodology against established similarity metrics and explore its behavior under various group compositions.

 === Dataset
-The _compounds_ms2structures_ dataset @dataset used in @count_bits was created using training and evaluation data from MS2Deepscore @ms2deepscore as well as MassSpecGym @massspecgym.
+The _ms2structures_ dataset @dataset used in @count_bits was created using datasets from MS2Deepscore @ms2deepscore and MassSpecGym @massspecgym.
 It contains 37,811 unique compounds and their molecular structures in SMILES format @smiles.
-1000 queries with 10 similar analogues were sampled from that dataset.
-The analogues had a similarity of at least 0.7 to their query and the similarity was calculated using Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count, as suggested by @count_bits.
+1000 queries with $n=10$ similar analogues  were sampled from that dataset.
+The analogues had a similarity of at least 0.7 to their query, which was calculated using Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count, as suggested by @count_bits.
+For analogue groups with $n<10$, only the first $n$ compounds from the analogue set were selected.

-To find out what the best default group size for the ChemSpaceExplorer's analogue search
+To find out the best default group size for the ChemSpaceExplorer's analogue search, #CITE[1000TestSpectra.mgf] were used as queries in the Analogue Search benchmark.

-=== Group Similarity Benchmark <group_benchmark>
+=== Stacked Similarity Map Benchmark <ssm_benchmark>

-This benchmark evaluates the Stacked Group Similarity (SGS) metric by comparing it against traditional group similarity measures computed from molecular fingerprints.
-This benchmark creates controlled datasets with known similarity relationships to test the metric's validity.

-The benchmark process includes:

-1. *Controlled Group Generation*: Groups of 10 molecules are selected from a large chemical database with predefined similarity ranges (0.0-0.15 Ruzicka similarity) to ensure diverse molecular structures within each group.

-2. *Multiple Similarity Calculations*: For each group, both traditional fingerprint-based group similarities and SGS values are computed using Morgan9 fingerprints with 4096 bits.

-3. *Comparative Analysis*: The SGS values are compared against mean pairwise Ruzicka similarities within each group to assess whether the SSM-derived metric captures similar trends in molecular similarity.

-*FIGURE* shows the correlation between SGS and traditional group similarity measures across 1000 molecular groups.

-=== Edge Case Analysis <edge_case_benchmark>
+For the SSM benchmark, the SGS (@sgs), MQW and SQS (@sqs) were calculated for groups of two to ten analogues per query.
+Aditionally, the _query similarity_ (the mean of all query-to-analogue similarities) and the _group similarity_ (the mean of all analogue-to-analogue similarities) were calculated, to compare against the MQW and SGS respectively.

+=== Dissimilarity Benchmark <edge-bench>
-The third benchmark specifically examines the behavior of the SQS metric under challenging molecular similarity scenarios.
-This benchmark tests cases where groups have high internal similarity but low similarity to a query molecule, and vice versa.
+The second benchmark specifically examines the behavior of the SQS metric under the aspect of dissimilarity.

-The methodology involves:

-1. *Targeted Group Selection*: Molecular groups are deliberately constructed to create specific similarity patterns:
-  - High intra-group similarity with low query similarity
-  - Low intra-group similarity with high query similarity
-  - Mixed similarity patterns

-2. *SQS Behavior Analysis*: The SQS metric's response to these edge cases is analyzed to understand its sensitivity and interpretability.

-3. *Validation Against Expectations*: Results are compared against theoretical expectations based on the SQS formula to ensure the metric behaves predictably.

-*TABLE* presents the SQS values for different edge case scenarios and their interpretation.
+For one case, the query and ten "analogues" are selected randomly from the _ms2structures_ dataset.
+In another case, the ten similar compounds from the SSM benchmark are coupled with a random query from _ms2structures_, that exhibits a similarity of less than 0.15 to all members of the group.
+The results of ths benchmark will be used to examine the behaviour on samples with high group similarity but low query similarity.

-=== Stacked Query Similarity Benchmark <sqs_benchmark>
+=== Analogue Search Benchmark <analogue_search_benchmark>

-The primary benchmark evaluates how well the Stacked Query Similarity (SQS) metric correlates with established similarity measures in the context of chemical analogue search.
+The Analogue Search Benchmark evaluates how well the SQS metric correlates with established similarity measures.
 This benchmark uses the ChemSpaceExplorer analogue search results to assess whether SSM-derived metrics provide meaningful insights into molecular similarity relationships.

-The benchmark methodology follows these steps:

-1. *Dataset Preparation*: Using a dataset of 1000 test spectra with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for each query molecule, where $n$ varies from 2 to 30 analogues.
+Using a dataset of #CITE[1000 test spectra] with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for each query molecule, where $n$ varies from 2 to 30 analogues.

-2. *Stacked Similarity Map Generation*: For each group of analogues, stacked atomic similarity weights are computed using Morgan fingerprints with radius 9 and 2048 bits.
-The similarity threshold for fragment extraction is set to 0.2, and weights are standardized to the range $[-1, 1]$.

-3. *Weight Difference Calculation*: For each analogue molecule in a group, the absolute differences between its stacked atomic weights and the query-to-analogue atomic weights are calculated and averaged to produce a query weight difference score.
+For each group of analogues, SGS, MQW, SQS,  _query similarity_ and _group similarity_ is calculated like in the SSM benchmark.

-4. *Correlation Analysis*: The query weight difference scores are compared against established similarity metrics including:
+The metrics are compared against established similarity metrics including:
-  - ISF (Ion Spectrum Fingerprint) scores from the ChemSpaceExplorer
+- ISF scores from the ChemSpaceExplorer (@isf)
-  - Predicted molecular distances
+- Predicted molecular distances from the ChemSpaceExplorer
-  - Tanimoto similarities
+- Ruzicka similarities

-The benchmark generates correlation coefficients and statistical significance tests to determine whether the SSM-derived metrics provide comparable or complementary information to existing similarity measures.
+The benchmark generates correlation coefficients and statistical significance tests to determine whether the $in$ SSM-derived metrics provide comparable or complementary information to existing similarity measures.

-*TABLE* summarizes the correlation results across different group sizes.

 == Implementation <implementation>
-In the benchmark the Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count is used, as suggested by @count_bits.
+rdkit yadda yadda

 // #figure(image("\figures\Similarity Maps\Beispiel gute Matches\query_mol.png", width: 50%), caption: [A curious figure.]) <testfig>